Tehan1510/AI-Resume-CV-Reviewer/README.md

-# 📄 AI CV Reviewer
+# 📄 AI Resume/CV Reviewer

 An AI-powered CV/Resume reviewer built with Streamlit and Groq (free AI API).
 Upload your CV and get an instant score, feedback, ATS keywords, and improved bullet points.